glycerine/xml2csv/README.md

 xml2csv
 -------

-XML is a pain, and the existing Go libraries for dealing with it are in poor shape.
+XML is a pain, and the existing Go libraries for dealing with it are a sad lot.

-Herw we convert .xml to .csv (comma separated values) for sane processing.
+Here we convert .xml to .csv (comma separated values) for sane further processing.

 This code will parse an XML file on stdin, and write csv to stdout.
 No schema required.